moomerman/stytch-elixir/README.md

 overridden by the `STYTCH_ENDPOINT` environment variable or `:endpoint` config option.

+## Documentation

-The docs can be found at <https://hexdocs.pm/stytch>.
+The package docs can be found at <https://hexdocs.pm/stytch>.

+The full Stytch API documentation can be found at <https://stytch.com/docs/api>.

 ## Examples